marcduiker/azure-functions-university/lessons/cosmosdb.md

 The code changes use the approach to send the query parameters using the query string in the URL of the function.
 There is a `Query` object that encapsulates all the query string parameters.
 Also there are some new using references added for this exercise in the csharp class.
 Make sure to update them too.

 > 🔎 **Observation** - At the moment of writing this lesson there is support only for the SQL API with the Cosmos DB bindings.
-This means that you cannot use any of the other APIs available like Gremlin, Cassandra or Mongo DB.
-For using any of these you have to use their specific API driver which is not part of this lesson.

 4.3 Test the Cosmos DB binding locally